-Katie Rielly-Gauvin, Vice-Chair brings more than 20 years of a broad range of business experiences in the pharmaceutical industry.
-Ms. Rielly-Gauvin is currently Vice President for RedScript Ventures™ LLC, a new Johnson & Johnson business accelerator created purposely for shaping new, venture stage business investments.
-Prior to this, she led a cross sector team within Johnson & Johnson to develop a Regenerative Medicine strategy and assess the best strategic options in the shaping of internal and external investments.
-Ms. Rielly-Gauvin joined Johnson & Johnson in 1993 where she worked as Manager of Infectious Disease Research at Ortho-McNeil.
-Additionally, Ms. Rielly-Gauvin served as Vice President, Global Strategic Marketing at Johnson & Johnson, responsible for the worldwide strategic marketing efforts for the antipsychotic portfolio.
-She began her career with Bristol-Myers Squibb as a Research Scientist in both domestic and international clinical drug development.
-Ms. Rielly-Gauvin graduated from Simmons College with a Bachelor of Science degree in Chemistry and an MBA in Economics from Rutgers University.
-She is an outside board member of the Family Guidance Center as well as for the American Psychiatric Foundation.
-She resides in Carversville, PA with her husband and two children.
+Katie Rielly-Gauvin, Board Chair & Treasurer brings more than 20 years of a broad range of business experiences in the pharmaceutical industry.
+Ms. Rielly-Gauvin is currently Vice President of Global Commercial Development at AbbVie, a global biopharmaceutical company, where she is responsible for developing the strategic marketing direction of key compounds in AbbVie's pipeline across key Therapeutic areas in Immunology, Oncology, Neuroscience and Renal Care.
+Prior to joining AbbVie, Ms. Rielly-Gauvin was at Johnson & Johnson where her last role was Vice President, Redscript Ventures, a Johnson & Johnson business accelerator created purposely for shaping new, venture stage business investments.
+Prior to this role, Ms. Rielly-Gauvin was Vice President of Sales & Marketing for the Janssen Commercial CNS organization, where she was responsible for a $3.0B product portfolio.
+Ms. Rielly-Gauvin began her career at Johnson & Johnson family of companies in 1993, where she worked as Manager of Infectious Disease Research at Ortho-McNeil and held positions of increasing responsibility in Medical Affairs and the Commercial organizations.
+She began her career with Bristol-Myers Squibb as a Research Scientist in clinical drug development.
+Ms. Rielly-Gauvin holds a Bachelor of Science degree in Chemistry from Simmons College and an MBA in Economics from Rutgers University.
+She is an outside board member of the Family Guidance Center and resides in the Northern suburbs of Chicago with her husband and two children.
 Ms. Rielly-Gauvin has served on the Preeclampsia Foundation board since 2011.
-Her term will expire on 12/31/2013 (renewable).